grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 I like factory methods, but the more flexibility I need, the more I gravitate towards test data builders[^natprycetestdatabuilder].

-A test data builder is a special object that allows me to create an object with some default values, but allows me to customize the default recipee according to which the object is created.
+A test data builder is a special object that allows me to create an object with some default values, but allows me to customize the default recipe according to which the object is created.
 It leaves me much more flexibility with how I set up my DTOs.
-The typical syntax for using a builder you can find on the internet[^ploehtestdatabuilder] looks like this:
+The typical syntax for using a builder that you can find on the internet[^ploehtestdatabuilder] looks like this:

 ```csharp
 var user = new UserBuilder().WithName("Johnny").WithAge("43").Build();